 Nowadays, the Baikal Seal is a symbol and one of the most beautiful Baikal’s habitants.

 It is hard to meet these animals in a natural habitat, as they are very shy.
-At the Irkutsk Nerpinary or Sealarium you will study seal’s character, behavior, and observe a performance.
+At the Irkutsk Nerpinary or Sealarium you will study seal’s character, behavior, and watch a nerpa show.
 They can dance, sing, play with a ball, and even count!
 You might check their painting abilities and buy a painting at the auction.

 By the way, don’t confuse the Irkutsk Nerpinary with Nerpinary of Listvyanka settlement, which is located 70 km from the city.